Redocly/redoc/docs/quickstart/html.md

 ```js
 Redoc.init(specOrSpecUrl, options, element, callback)
 ```
-- `specOrSpecUrl`: Either a JSON object with OpenAPI specification or a URL to the specification in JSON or YAML format.
+- `specOrSpecUrl`: Either a JSON object with the OpenAPI definition or a URL to the definition in JSON or YAML format.
 - `options`: See [options object](https://redoc.ly/docs/api-reference-docs/configuration/) reference.
 - `element`: DOM element Redoc will be inserted into.
 - `callback`(optional): Callback to be called after Redoc has been fully rendered.